Haidilao Hot Pot

 Advertising

 Fact: L.A.
-County is home to the most diverse, high-quality array of Chinese food in the country.
-While many of the area’s best Chinese restaurants are in the San Gabriel Valley—and technically outside city limits—you’ll still find plenty of excellent, more centrally located options in Chinatown, Historic Filipinotown, West L.A. and Silver Lake, among other neighborhoods.
-In recent years, a new generation of Asian American chefs have also expanded the definition of Chinese food, blending old family recipes with seasonal, high-quality ingredients and uniquely L.A. flourishes.
+County is home to the most diverse, high-quality array of Chinese cuisine in the country.
+While many of the area’s best Chinese restaurants are in the San Gabriel Valley—and technically outside city limits—you’ll still find plenty of excellent, more centrally located options in Chinatown, West L.A. and Silver Lake, among other neighborhoods.
+In recent years, a newer generation of chefs has also expanded the definition of Chinese food, blending old family recipes with seasonal, high-quality ingredients and uniquely L.A. flourishes.

 • Chinese